Last Updated: 1.28.2019

 7.1 Limited Warranty.
 Subject to Customer’s compliance with all terms and conditions of the Agreement, LumaTax provides limited warranties of accuracy and timeliness under the following terms:

 (a) LumaTax guarantees the material accuracy of tax calculation results provided by the Services; provided, however, Customer must have provided accurate information and proper classifications of information to LumaTax.
 To the extent any material incorrect result was caused by Customer’s failure to provide accurate information or proper classification of information, LumaTax will not be responsible for an incorrect result.
 Additionally, LumaTax will not be responsible for an incorrect result to the extent that it was caused by the failure of the applicable taxing authority to timely and accurately provide correct and current tax rates, boundaries, rules, and classifications.
 Customer must notify LumaTax no later than the earlier of either (1) ten (10) days after a taxing authority finding of a negative audit assessment, or (2) forty-five (45) days after the date the Customer or taxing authority initially identified an issue that relates to the incorrect result provided by LumaTax.
-Such notice must be sent to [email or physical address].
-Customer must provide full and timely assistance to LumaTax in (a) investigating the nature and occurrence of the error, including providing LumaTax with access to Customer’s financial records, logs, reports or other relevant information reasonably related to the error; and (b) challenging the taxing authority if LumaTax determines them to be incorrect.
+Such notice must be sent to LumaTax, Inc. 8799 Balboa Ave, Suite 280, San Diego, CA 92123.
+Customer must provide full and timely assistance to LumaTax in (a) investigating the nature and occurrence of the error, including providing LumaTax with access to Customer’s financial records, logs, reports or other relevant information reasonably related to the error; and (b) challenging the taxing authority if LumaTax. determines them to be incorrect.
 Upon becoming aware of a potential error related to an incorrect result, Customer must take reasonable steps to mitigate its losses.

 7.2 WARRANTY DISCLAIMERS.

 EXCEPT FOR THE LIMITED ACCURACY AND TIMELINESS WARRANTIES PROVIDED IN SECTION 7.1 ABOVE, THE SERVICES ARE PROVIDED “AS-IS” AND “AS AVAILABLE.”
-LUMATAX EXPRESSLY DISCLAIMS (A) ANY WARRANTIES AND CONDITIONS OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING THE WARRANTIES OR CONDITIONS OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, QUIET ENJOYMENT, ACCURACY, OR NON-INFRINGEMENT.
+LUMATAX EXPRESSLY DISCLAIMS (A) ANY WARRANTIES AND CONDITIONS OF ANY KIND, WHETHER EXPRESS OR IMPLIED, INCLUDING THE WARRANTIES OR CONDITIONS OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, TITLE, QUIET ENJOYMENT, ACCURACY, OR NON-INFRINGEMENT; AND (B) ANY WARRANTIES, WHETHER EXPRESS OR IMPLIED, REGARDING AUDIT DEFENSE SERVICES.
 LUMATAX MAKES NO WARRANTY THAT THE SERVICES: (A) WILL MEET CUSTOMER’S REQUIREMENTS; (B) WILL BE AVAILABLE ON AN UNINTERRUPTED, TIMELY, SECURE, OR ERROR-FREE BASIS; OR (C) WILL BE ACCURATE, RELIABLE, FREE OF VIRUSES OR OTHER HARMFUL CODE, COMPLETE, LEGAL, OR SAFE.
 SOME JURISDICTIONS DO NOT ALLOW THE EXCLUSION OF IMPLIED WARRANTIES, SO THE ABOVE EXCLUSION MAY NOT APPLY TO YOU.

 This Agreement will remain in full force and effect while Customer uses the Services.
 Unless otherwise stated in Plan Document(s), LumaTax may (a) suspend Customer’s rights to use the Services, including Customer’s access to the Account, and/or terminate this Agreement immediately upon Customer’s breach of this Agreement, including for any use of the Services in violation of this Agreement or (b) upon at least fourteen (14) days’ notice, terminate the Agreement at any time for any reason (provided Customer will be entitled to a pro rata refund of any pre-paid Plan(s) for any period post-termination, if applicable).
 Upon termination of this Agreement, Customer’s Accounts and right to access and use the Services will terminate immediately.
 Customer understands that any termination of Customer’s Account may involve deletion of all Customer Data.
 LumaTax will not have any liability whatsoever for deletion of Customer Data upon any termination of this Agreement.
 Even after this Agreement is terminated, the following provisions of this Agreement will remain in effect: Sections 3.3 – 11.